A closed clockwork theory: $\mathbb{Z}_2$ parity and more: Introduction

 We further identify the continuum counterpart of the new theory with the geometry generated by a 5D linear dilaton (LD), albeit augmented by a third 3-brane at the centre of the orbifold, with the $\mathbb{Z}_2$ symmetry being identified with the coordinate reflection in the fifth dimension about the middle brane.
 The 4D spectrum, for a theory with a vanishing bulk mass, consists of a purely massless mode and a tower of massive KK excitations with a two-fold degeneracy at each KK level.
 The latter, automatically, are either odd or even under the continuum version of the \textit{exchange parity} which can be regarded as a form of KK parity in a warped 5D scenario, a feature that is typically absent in two-brane warped scenarios.

 The primary goal of this paper is to present the generic structure of the modified scenario and, therefore, we resort to discussing the phenomenological implications only in passing, deferring dedicated studies thereof to future works.
 The outline of the paper is as follows.
 In section \ref{sec:pre}, we review the original \textit{one-sided} clockwork theory and introduce our modified setup in section \ref{sec:disccw}.
 Here, we limit the discussion to bosonic field theories with Abelian symmetries.
 Section \ref{sec:contgeom} delineates the continuum limit and the corresponding linear dilaton theory that generates the modified 5D metric.
 The nature of bulk scalar and Abelian vector fields in the new background geometry is evaluated individually in section \ref{sec:contcw}.
-Finally, we conclude in section \ref{sec:conclu}.
+In section \ref{sec:ft} we comment on the fine tunings in the linear dilaton theory and, finally, we conclude in section \ref{sec:conclu}.